Ryan-Elias/StellarisMods/README.md

  - (9/22/2021) Added Close Neighbor Origin
  - (9/27/2021) Consolidated files, added Military HQ and Joint Chiefs job to People's Army civic.
  - (9/27/2021) Removed Army Structure Policy
+ - (9/27/2021) Added 4 species traits that add or remove trait points during creation (May spawn in game randomly, but that might not be bad.)